Ankitupa007/Ankitupa007/README.md

 ## 🛠 Skills

-I earn skills learning from articles, blogs, YouTube and from tech personalities.
+I earn skills by learning from articles, blogs, YouTube and from tech personalities.

 ### 💻 Web Development